Yachtmaster revision module 19 of 20

 • Avoid alarm fatigue

-Read the full alarms and waypoint management lesson
+Read the full lesson: Alarms and Waypoint Management

-Radar performance depends on setup.
+Radar performance depends on the set-up.
 Range scale, gain, sea clutter, rain clutter, tuning, heading alignment, and display mode all affect what you see.
-A poorly tuned radar may miss small...
+A poorly tuned radar may miss s...

 • Use an appropriate range scale